zenq-tw/wh3_db_reader/CONTRIBUTING.md

 What is the plan:
 1. Find a first address of DB and generate pointermap with CheatEngine
-2. Find a second address of DB
+2. Find a second address of DB (and generate another pointermap)
 3. Perform pointer scan with those two addresses with usage of created pointermap
 4. Get a shorter valid pointer path that will be static within game restarts and in different modes (at least in `frontend` and `campaign`)
 5. Implement it in code